 To understand the dynamics, opportunities and risks that confronted the crusaders when they ventured into the Holy Land in 1099, an appreciation of the Islamic world the crusaders confronted is essential.
-This world, however, was not stagnant, but rather had evolved through history.
+This dynamic world had evolved through history.
 Below is a quick sketch of key events and factors shaping the Dar al-Islam in 450 years prior to the First Crusade.

 By the time the first crusaders arrived in the Middle East to re-take Jerusalem and re-establish Christian rule over the territories known in the West as "the Holy Land," Arab domination of the Levant had lasted roughly 450 years.
 More important, driven by religious fervor, the Arabs had conquered North Africa, most of the Iberian peninsula, the islands of the Mediterranean, and had spread Islam to the Caucuses and Persia as well.
 (For a timeline of Muslim conquests see: Jerusalem Forgotten?)